Cookie preferences

 How does MyVertiCer work?

-You can object to a decision made by VertiCer (e.g. issuing certificates).
-You can submit your objection within 6 weeks of the decision to:
+You can file an objection against a decision made by VertiCer, for example regarding the issuance of Guarantees of Origin.
+Submit your objection within 6 weeks of the decision to:

 VertiCer B.V.

-A notice of objection must be signed by you and contain at least:
+Your objection must be signed and include at least:

 We are there for you.